heidtn/martiancastaway/_posts/2020-04-07-Navigation_Online.md

         return np.array(positions), np.array(velocities)

     def get_gravity(self, position):
         distance_from_center = np.linalg.norm(position)  # Pythagorean theorem yields the distance from the center
         gravitational_acceleration = self.mu / distance_from_center**2.0  # Calculate Newton's Law of Universal Gravitation
         # This is where things get a little harder to understand, the acceleration due to gravity has a direction, this direction
         # is pointed from the spacecraft towards the center of the planet.
 We can use the position vector which points the other way
-        # and just multiply by negative 1 to flip the direction.
+        # and just multiply it by negative 1 to flip the direction towards the planet.
         unit_position = position / distance_from_center
         gravity_vector = -1 * unit_position * gravitational_acceleration
         return gravity_vector